elasticdotventures/dotfiles/README.md

 # _b00t_: View from the Ground Up
-_b00t_ is systems-engineering poly-glue publishing transpiler, it will use menus to select "scenarios" from templates for all relevant stack layers.  _b00t_ intends to provide a curated starting point for a variety of poly-disciplinary aka "complex" projects.
+_b00t_ is systems-engineering poly-glue publishing transpiler, it will use menus to select "scenarios" from templates for all relevant stack layers "层".  _b00t_ intends to provide a curated starting point for a variety of poly-disciplinary aka "complex" projects.
 A modern curated catalog of computer interfaces, academic and elastic libraries.

-_b00t_ is colorful, and not traditional, it "cheeky", but non-discriminatory, but this may not make it suitable for certain corporate environments, as such it is better suited for the home inventor / hobbyiest or open-source hardware developer/fabricator.
+_b00t_ is colorful, and not traditional, it is "cheeky", but non-discriminatory, it is poly-lingual but it may not be suitable for traditional corporate or government environments, as such it is better suited for the home inventor / hobbyiest or open-source hardware developer/fabricator, children under 16 should ask your parents before using _b00t_.

 Emoji and ideogram based utf8 / i18n called "storytime v1" naming conventions for an "Oregon Trail" themed menu, or anything goes CLI project init-to-exit coverage.
-While non traditional offer faster diagnostics and efficient operational characteristics letting application developers generate completely generate their own ops-scaffolding for containers, installation of development environment includes intellisense, etc. heavily uses VS-code extensions for write/running private zero-code aka artificially written/operated infrastructures "AI/OPS".
+This non traditional approach offer faster diagnostics and efficient operational characteristics allowing 'svelte-teams' for ops-scaffolding.

+For containers, installation of development environment naming with emoji is improved with menus, intellisense editors, and cli tab completion.  _b00t_ heavily uses VS-code extensions for read/write/running private or hosted zero-code engines, an artificially written/operated infrastructures "AI/OPS", hopefully improving indivual productivity to 100x for creating poly-disciplinary projects.

-Presently _b00t_ hopes to become a modern slackware (built on Linux), with some light tutorial "learn only what you desire to", with some 'minimal' explanation of truth/consequences of decisions framework for generating idempotent templates to build complex, maintainable, efficient "systems" engineering principles.
+Presently _b00t_ hopes to become a modern slackware (built on Linux, a deployable Yahoo directory of Open Source, with some light tutorial "learn only what you desire to", with some 'minimal' explanation of truth/consequences "Oregon Trail" of decisions framework for generating idempotent templates to build complex, maintainable, efficient "systems" engineering principles.

-_b00t_ will attempt to present itself in many formats and give operators a massive "common" arsenal of pre-interoperably-configured tools & example projects in python, typescript, bash, etc. ("poly-lingual") as well as popular patterns for integrating tools "from the ground up".
+_b00t_ will attempt to present itself in many formats and give operators a massive "common" arsenal of pre-interoperably-configured tools & example projects in python, typescript, bash, etc. ("poly-lingual") as well as popular patterns for integrating tools "from the ground up".  _b00t_ includes some strong opinions such as VS-code development environment.

-_b00t_ can be used as a cloud-shell enhancement, and it's primary role is as a catalyst to easily deploy a "reliable pattern" for interconnection between applications.
+_b00t_ can be thought of as a cloud-shell enhancement, and it's primary role is as a catalyst to easily deploy a "reliable pattern" for interconnection between applications.
 A menu-driven OR cli driven poly-stack-poly-interface-poly-software "awesome" distribution, examples of complex json/yaml manipulation, complete automation of daily activities, ultimately I hope to add a CLI voice interface (based on Jovo) .. something like how Tony Stark interacts with Jarvis for software projects and it could sell, support and provision the software.
+To accomplish this I need to structure this repo & tools in a uniquely _b00t_ way, which I'm attempting to make easier for myself, and hopefully you.

 _b00t_ is variable low-to-high security postures, for example there are a variety of security postures available from secret keys stored in a local .env file, a self hosted vault, or a cloud based key repository.  protocols & packages have been curated based on their utility in poly-lingua, poly-cloud technology library aka "_b00t_".
 The key is providing a known set of steps to differentiate the posture between dev/build/release.